sagemath/sagewiki_to_gh-2022-10-10/Emacs.md

 == Miscellaneous ==

-- Sage already provides editor configuration for Emacs, using the file ``.dir-locals.el``, to use spaces instead of tabs.
+ * Sage already provides an editor configuration for Emacs, using the file ``.dir-locals.el``, to use spaces instead of tabs.
 To avoid introducing [[https://doc.sagemath.org/html/en/developer/coding_basics.html#general-coding-style-regarding-whitespace|trailing whitespace]], see https://www.emacswiki.org/emacs/DeletingWhitespace for various solutions.

-- which-function-mode: this minor mode displays in the status bar the name of the class or function being edited.
+ * which-function-mode: this minor mode displays in the status bar the name of the class or function being edited.
 This is a life saver for code with nested classes, and in particular category code.

    Setup: M-x customize-variable which-function-mode

 == See also ==